v-shenoy/advent-of-code-2022/README.md

 ## Solutions

-All common utility stuff is defined in the `src/common.rs` file.
+All common utility stuff is defined in the `src/lib.rs` file.
 Solutions for day `XX` are defined in the `src/solvers/day_XX.rs` file.
 Inputs for day `XX` are in the `inputs/XX.txt` and `inputs/XX_test.txt` (which is the sample input).

+> Note:
+> - The solutions and tests been checked with Cargo & Rust v1.65.0.
+> - The benchmarks been checked with Cargo & Rust v1.67.0-nightly.

 ### Run